kgpmask/MASK/README.md

 # MASK
-The website for the Manga & Anime Society Kharagpur
+The website for the Manga & Anime Society Kharagpur (currently running in [kgpmask.club](https://kgpmask.club))

 ## Tech Stack